- See a full list of publications

 - Explore connections, collaborators, related work and more

 Kate Giles (BA, MA, PhD, York) is a buildings archaeologist with a specialism in the recording, archival research and theoretical interpretation of historic buildings.
-She is particularly interested in the relationship between people, places and possessions and in the archaeology of pre-modern 'public' buildings, such as guildhalls.
+She is particularly interested in the relationship between people, places and possessions and in the archaeology of 'public' buildings, such as guildhalls, town halls village halls from the middle ages to the present day.

-Kate trained as an historian and art historian and had a brief spell as an archivist at the Borthwick Institute for Archives, before discovering buildings archaeology at the University of York, where she did her MA and PhD.
-Since 2000, she has been the York Minster Archaeology Research fellow, and since 2002, a full time member of staff in the Department at York.
+Kate trained as an historian and art historian and had a brief spell as an archivist at the Borthwick Institute for Archives, before discovering buildings archaeology at the University of York, where she did her MA and PhD before joining the Department full-time in 2002.
+Between 2000-2015, she was York Minster Archaeology Research fellow.
 As Director of the MA in Archaeology of Buildings, she is passionate about the potential of buildings archaeology and buildings history to enhance understanding of the significance of historic buildings, and to inform their management, interpretation and display to the wider public.
 This approach is evident in her own research, and that of her research students who work on a wide range of historic building types and research issues.
 She is always interested in hearing from potential students or collaborators about future projects or ideas.

 My PhD and subsequent research has focused on the archaeology of 'public' buildings in pre-modern England.
 These are principally the guildhalls constructed by religious fraternities and craft mysteries in the provincial towns and villages of late medieval England.
 My research adopts an interdisicplinary approach, combining archaeological survey and dendrochronological analysis with archival research, and setting these within a theoretical context to explore the changing meanings and experience of these buildings over time.
-This has led to a series of systematic survey projects in York, Boston (Lincs) and Stratford-upon-Avon (Warwickshire).
+This has led to a series of major archaeological survey projects in York, Boston (Lincs) and Stratford-upon-Avon (Warwickshire) which are shedding new light on the archaeology of public buildings in medieval England and which will inform a future monograph for Cambridge University Press.
+Another growing passion is for ecclesiastical wall paintings, inspired by a longstanding research project on the paintings at Pickering church (north Yorkshire).

 More broadly, my research is concerned with the relationships between people, places and things, exploring how buildings are used to structure social identity and status, and more recently, how the decoration, fittings and fixtures of buildings were also deployed to structure meaning within buildings.
-This has led to a number of projects which seek to reconstruct the appearance and experience of buildings over time through virtual reality modelling, and the construction of 'building biographies', and to collaborative research, such as the CDA project with the Centre for Medieval Studies, described below.
+This has led to a number of projects which seek to construct the biographies of buildings, using archaeological survey, archive research, Antiquarian records and the latest digital heritage technologies to produce interactive research tools, such as the Guild Chapel project at Stratford upon Avon.

 Collaborative research with Field Archaeology Specialists Ltd (York) involved the extensive archaeological survey and historical interpretation of St. Mary's Guildhall (Boston), in advance of the redevelopment of the building as the town's municipal museum. £1 million funding was provided by a consortium of Boston Borough Council, The Heritage Lottery Fund, East Midlands Development Agency, Lincolnshire Enterprise, Lincolnshire County Council and Museumaker.
 Our survey work shed important new light on one of this internationally significant religious guild, and on one of the most important provincial guildhalls of late medieval England and St. Mary’s guild, an was an internationally-significant religious fraternity.
 The project pioneered heritage-science initiatives, combining dendrochronological dating by Robert Howard (Nottingham) with thermoluminescence by Ian Bailiff (Durham) pushing the construction date back to c.1390 and making Boston one of the earliest securely-dated brick buildings in Lincolnshire.
 Analysis of the building and surviving inventories informed the interpretation and presentation of the building to the public thorugh the use of VR technology.
 The Museum was subsequently voted LincolnshireMuseumof the Year 2008 and the East Midlands Region of the Royal Institute of Chartered Surveyors ‘Best Project of the Year’ Award.
 The results of this research will be published in Medieval Archaeology 2011.